 Andreas Count von Bernstorff Tue, 13th October 2020, 8:00 pm Right words.
-From Occident to Gypsy Schnitzel Literature “Volkszorn”, “Half Jew” and the like – that such terms come from the right is easy to recognize.
-But what about apparently neutral words like “migration”, “censorship” or “resistance”?
+From Abendland to Gypsy Schnitzel Literature “Volkszorn,” “Halbjude” and the like – it’s easy to see that such terms come from the right.
+But what about seemingly neutral words like “migration,” “censorship” or “resistance”?
 And how racist is the term “race” itself?
-Andreas von Bernstorff filters current key words of the German right from the stream of media and looks at them in daylight: What do they mean, where do they come from, and how do they work?
-From “Occident” to “climate mania” to “gypsy schnitzel”, the book takes a close look at right-wing concepts and everyday discrimination.
-In the process, surprising correlations become visible again and again, which cast a new light on many a seemingly harmless word.
-Because: Whoever wants to stand up against rights must first understand them.
+Andreas von Bernstorff filters current key words of the German right out of the stream of media and looks at them in the light of day: what do they mean, where do they come from, and what effect do they have?
+From “Abendland” to “Klimawahn” to “Zigeunerschnitzel,” the book takes a close look at right-wing concepts and everyday discrimination.
+In the process, surprising correlations are revealed again and again, which allow many a seemingly harmless vocabulary to appear in a new light.
+After all, if you want to stand up to right-wingers, you first have to understand them.
 Andreas von Bernstorff is a consultant and lecturer for campaigning and strategic communication.
-He has been a teacher, journalist, member of the state parliament, organized international campaigns for Greenpeace and others, and was a lecturer at the universities of Heidelberg and St. Gallen, among others.
+He was a teacher, journalist, member of the state parliament, organized international campaigns for Greenpeace, among others, and was a lecturer at the universities of Heidelberg and St. Gallen, among others.